AdobeDocs/experience-manager-cloud-service.en/help/forms/signing-forms-using-scribble.md

 * **C:** Click the **Geolocation** icon to add geolocation along with the signature.
 * **D:** Click the **Keyboard** icon to type your name on canvas.

->[!Note]
+ >[!NOTE]
  >
  >This feature is available in prerelease channel.
 See [Prerelease Channel Documentation](/help/release-notes/prerelease.md) for information to enable the feature for your environment.
  >

  Once you tap the Done ![aem_forms_save](assets/aem_forms_save.png) icon in Scribble signature window, you cannot edit the signature.
 In case, if you want to edit the signature, you have to disregard the current signature and re-sign using the above Paint Brush/Keyboard option.